erbombla/word_count/README.md

 _Specifications_
 * Allows user to input any sentence or phrase
 * Allows user to input any word within the sentence or phrase
-* The fsunction will count the frequency of the inputted word
+* The function will count the frequency of the inputted word
 * Does not account for partial words or punctuation

 ## Setup/Installation Requirements